-Faculty campus-wide voted to approve 4 Resolutions pertaining to Student Learning Outcomes that were proposed by Doug Hirzel, Biology Professor and Accreditation CoChair.
-The Resolutions affirm the primacy of faculty in the SLO process, support publication of SLOs to students, restate opposition to use of SLO achievement in faculty evaluations, and urge our District to work with ACCJC and faculty to agree on not using achievement of SLOs in teaching evaluations.
+Faculty campus-wide voted to approve four resolutions pertaining to Student Learning Outcomes that were proposed by Doug Hirzel, Biology Professor and Accreditation Co-Chair.
+The Resolutions affirm the primacy of faculty in the SLO process, support publication of SLOs to students, restate opposition to use of SLO achievement in faculty evaluations, and urge our Performance Evaluation Task Force to determine how to comply with the ACCJC requirement regarding SLOs in evaluations.